 Boud Verbeiren has a background in GIS and Remote Sensing.
 Mapping and modelling of spatial and temporal patterns of water-related phenomena form his core research interests and activities.
 Both natural (e.g. wetlands), as well as human-influenced areas (e.g. cities) are part of his focus study areas.

-Jiri is working at Flanders Hydraulic Research and visiting researcher at HYDR department.
+Jiri is working at Flanders Hydraulic Research and guest professor at VUB HYDR department.
+He is teaching the course Surface Hydrology.
 His research focusses on uncertainty analysis for hydrologic models.

 Ellen Bastiaensen is specialized in analytical techniques applied to sedimentological research.

 Syed Md.
 Touhidul Mustafa is a Post-doc Researcher.
 Syed joined HYDR as a PhD student in October 2013 under the supervision of Prof. Marijke Huysmans.
 He has been studying "Quantification of model uncertainties in groundwater drought simulations under climate change".

 Gert Ghysels started his PhD in 2014 under the supervision of Prof. Marijke Huysmans.
 He is investigating the role of spatially variable riverbed hydraulic conductivity on river-aquifer exchange fluxes by combining fieldwork, groundwater modelling and geostatistics.